The Bay of Islands on New Zealand’s North Island ranks as one of the country’s top tourist draw cards.

 Fishing is almost a national sport in New Zealand and the waters of the Bay of Islands provide myriad opportunities for anglers of all skill levels to toss in a line.
 There’s probably no game fishing area in the world that has yielded more record catches than the waters off this stretch of coastline.
 Book a fishing trip with Spot X Fishing Charters and attempt to topple the world records for striped marlin, yellowtail kingfish and snapper.

 The public toilet block in the main street of the town of Kawakawa (a 20-minute drive from Paihia) is like nothing you’ve ever seen before.
 Golden orbs adorn the grass-tufted roof of this truly unique washroom, designed by Austrian artist Friedensreich Hundertwasser.
 Inside, the tile work is extraordinary.

 The toilet block is renowned internationally as a work of art, and the busloads of tourists who visit to take photographs far outnumber those who simply want to use the loo.

-Do you have any suggestions to add to our list of ten top things to do in the Bay of Islands?
+Do you have any suggestions to add to our list of the best things to do in the Bay of Islands?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock